microsoft/vscode-docs/blogs/2023/03/30/vscode-copilot.md

 ## Getting the most out of Copilot

-Naming is hard.
-We should know, our product is called "Code".
+Naming is hard (we should know, our product is called "Code").
 However, "GitHub Copilot", is a great name.
 Rather than "pair programmer" or "auto pilot" or simply "chat", "Copilot" conveys multiple important concepts in a single word.

 So, if you think of yourself as the Pilot of VS Code and GitHub Copilot as…well…the Copilot, you start to get a sense of how to think about the service and ways to interact with it to get the most from your seatmate.